hlubenow/emustarter/english/README.md

 - Mame emulation: If there isn't a directory for `MAME_SAMPLES_PATH`, you can just create an empty directory "samples" in the directory of the game files, and specify it in the mentioned variable in `emustarter.dat`.

 By default, `emustarter.py` presents you lists to select the system and the game.
 But if you already know the numbers, you can call `emustarter.py` with them as command-line options.
-For example `emustarter.py 3 2` starts the second game in your Amiga list.
+For example `emustarter.py 3 2` starts the second game in your Amiga list, `emustarter.py 2 5` starts the fifth game in the Atari list and so on.
+This makes using `emustarter.py` even faster.
 Other command line options to `emustarter.py` are:

 - `-vol 10`: Sets the sound volume to a value of 10.
 What `10` means in this context, depends on the emulator.